What is chemistry?

 Why study at Strathclyde?

 Strathclyde has one of the largest research schools in the UK with interest and expertise across analytical, biological, physical and synthesis research areas.
+We're ranked 7th in the UK for Chemistry in The Complete University Guide subject league tables 2021.

 All our undergraduate courses are fully accredited by the Royal Society of Chemistry and many offer 12-month paid industrial placements.
 More than 70 students are placed with companies each year.
 This gives students an advantage of experience in industry before they enter the world of work.